lakshusan/student/_posts/2023-08-30-calculator.md

 ---
 title: JS Calculator
-comments: true
+comments: false
-hide: true
+hide: false
 layout: default
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
 permalink: /techtalk/home_style
-categories: [C7.0]
 courses: { compsci: {week: 2} }
-type: tangibles
+type: hacks
 ---

 <!--